Tensor categories for vertex operator superalgebra extensions: Introduction

 \subsection{Results on vertex operator (super)algebra extensions and their modules}

-With the above motivation in mind we recall the crucial known theorem on vertex operator algebra extensions and present our main theorem.
-We always work in the following setting: \begin{assum} $V$ is a \VOA{} and $\cC$ is a category of $V$-modules with a natural vertex tensor category structure. \end{assum} The category $\cC$ is modular if $V$ is regular.
-There are however interesting \VOAs{}, such as the triplet algebras $\cW(p)$ \cite{TW1}, whose representation category is still a braided tensor category, but not all modules are completely reducible.
+With the above motivation in mind we recall the known results on vertex operator algebra extensions and present our main theorem.
+We always work in the following setting: \begin{assum} $V$ is a \VOA{} and $\cC$ is a category of $V$-modules with a natural vertex tensor category structure. \end{assum} If $V$ is regular, its representation category $\cC$ is modular.
+There are however interesting \VOAs{}, such as the triplet algebras $\cW(p)$ \cite{TW1}, whose representations form braided tensor categories, but not all modules are completely reducible.
 The foundation of our work is the following key result of \cite[Theorems 3.2 and 3.4]{HKL} (see also \cite[Theorems 3.13 and 3.14]{CKL} for the natural superalgebra generalization): \begin{theo} A \VOA{} extension $V\subseteq A$ in $\cC$ is equivalent to a commutative associative algebra in the braided tensor category $\cC$ with trivial twist and injective unit.
-Under additional assumptions on $V$, the $\cC$-algebra is haploid.
-Moreover, the category of local $\cC$-algebra modules $\repzA$ is isomorphic to the category of modules in $\cC$ for the extended \VOA{} $A$. \end{theo} This is a powerful result as it allows one to study \VOA{} extensions using abstract tensor category theory.
-For example, Lin has used it to solve the mirror extension problem in coset \VOA s \cite{Lin}.
-In order to study representations of the extended \VOA{}, one needs to know the monoidal structure of the category of local $\cC$-algebra modules $\repzA$.
-Kirillov and Ostrik have given $\repzA$ a braided tensor category structure \cite{KO}, but several problems need resolution before this structure can be applied in the vertex operator algebra context.
+Moreover, the category of local $\cC$-algebra modules $\repzA$ is isomorphic to the category of modules in $\cC$ for the extended \VOA{} $A$. \end{theo} This powerful result allows one to study \VOA{} extensions using abstract tensor category theory.
+For example, Lin has used it to solve the mirror extension problem in coset \VOA s \cite{Lin} (see also \cite{CKM}).
+In order to study representations of the extended \VOA{}, one needs the monoidal structure on the category of local $\cC$-algebra modules $\repzA$.
+Kirillov and Ostrik have given $\repzA$ a braided tensor category structure \cite{KO}, but several problems need resolution before this can be applied in the vertex operator algebra context.
 First, we need to work in a more general setting than \cite{KO}: we do not assume $\cC$ is rigid, semisimple, or strict (in fact, vertex tensor categories are highly non-strict due to the subtlety of the associativity isomorphisms).
-Additionally, we would like to apply our results to superalgebra extensions of vertex operator algebras, and therefore we need superalgebra analogues of all relevant constructions and results in \cite{KO}.
+Secondly, we would like to consider superalgebra extensions of vertex operator algebras, and therefore we need superalgebra analogues of all relevant constructions and results in \cite{KO}.